4c hair growth stages explained

 Turns out understanding the science of hair, can help you take better care of your 4c hair and expedite your growth.
 Instead of hoping your 4c hair will grow miraculously overnight, studying the hair growth cycle and using your newfound knowledge to your advantage will allow you to grow fuller, thicker, and healthier natural hair.

-That’s why in today’s article we are diving deep into the 4c hair growth stages so that you can grow long hair easily.
+That’s why in today’s article we are diving deep into the science of black hair.
+I’ll explain the different 4c hair growth stages to you so that you can avoid 4c hair breakage and instead cultivate new growth.

 4c Hair Structure